-All new buildings are commissioned after construction or after major renovations to ensure that systems were installed and operating as designed.
-Individual systems are also commissioned to ensure that they run as efficiently as possible.
+All new buildings should be commissioned after construction or major renovations to ensure that systems are installed and operating as designed.
+Individual systems should also be commissioned to ensure that they run as efficiently as possible.
 This will be especially important based on the significant construction and renovations from the Measure G Bond program.
-At a minimum, the district will comply with the State of California Non-Residential Commissioning Requirements in the 2019 Energy Code (https://www.energy.ca.gov/sites/default/files/2021-04/2019%20Commissioning_ada.pdf).
+At a minimum, the district should comply with the State of California Non-Residential Commissioning Requirements in the 2019 Energy Code.